mbriggs/mbriggs.github.io/source/_posts/2015-06-01-the-role-of-a-senior-developer.markdown

 The reality is nobody fits into these buckets perfectly.
 I am just tired of "years of experience" based classification.
 "Years of experience" tells you something, but is almost pointless information without a heck of a lot more context.

-More then that, our industry values wicked smart young guys fresh out of university.
+More than that, our industry values wicked smart young guys fresh out of university.
 Those people _are_ valuable, and necessary, but so are people who have 15-20 years experience in the field.
 We need to stop hiring according to stereotypes, and really thinking of team and organizational talent composition.
 If everyone on your team thinks the same, you are doing your product and your organization a disservice.